awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch_alarm_autoscaling.md

 1. Set the threshold and time period requirement to `MemoryReservation` greater than 75% for 1 period\.
 ![\[CloudWatch alarm threshold\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/alarm-threshold.png)

-1. \(Optional\) Configure a notification to send when the alarm is triggered\.
+1. \(Optional\) Configure a notification to send when the alarm is generated\.
 You can also choose to delete the notification if you don't want to configure one now\.

 1. Choose **Create Alarm**\.
-Now you can use this alarm to trigger your Auto Scaling group to add a container instance when the memory reservation is above 75%\.
+Now you can use this alarm to have your Auto Scaling group to add a container instance when the memory reservation is above 75%\.

-1. \(Optional\) You can also create another alarm that triggers when the memory reservation is below 25%, which you can use to remove a container instance from your Auto Scaling group\.
+1. \(Optional\) You can also create another alarm that starts when the memory reservation is below 25%, which you can use to remove a container instance from your Auto Scaling group\.

 ## Step 2: Create a launch configuration for an Auto Scaling group<a name="create-as-group"></a>